mnit-rtmc/iris/docs/comm_links.md

 The _default scheme_ is `http`.  _Multi-drop_ is not supported.
 Depending on the model, up to 16 [beacons] can be associated with each [controller].

 The [IO Pin]s are used for controlling relays.
-Beacons can also have associated verify circuits, with an output pin to energize the circuit and a matching digital input to verify it.
-The verify pin can be the same as the flasher pin, if they are wired together.

 | Model Number | IO Pins |
 |--------------|---------|